learning-zone/ielts-materials/writing.md

 |strive        |make great efforts to achieve something. |
 |dominant      |having power and influence over others. |

+## Q. ***Some people believe the aim of university education is to help graduates get better jobs.
+Others believe there are much wider benefits of university education for both individuals and society.
+Discuss both views and give your opinion.***

+These days more and more people are making the choice to go to university.
+While some people are of the opinion that he only purpose of a university education is to improve job prospects, others think that society and the individual benefits in much broader ways.

+It is certain true that oe of the main aims of university is to secure a better job.
+The majority of people want to improve their future career prospects and attending university is one of the best ways to do this as it increases a peoples marketable skills and attractiveness to potential employees.
+In addition, further education is very expensive for many people so must would not consider it if would not provide them with a more secure future and a higher standard of living.
+Thus job prospects are very important.

+However, there are other benefits for individuals and society.
+Firstly, the independence of living away from home is a benefit because it helps the student to develop better social skills and improve as a person.
+A case in point is that many student will have to leave their families, live in halls of residence and meet new friends.
+A a result, their maturity and confidence will grow enabling them to love more fulfilling lives.
+Secondly, society will gain from the contribution that the graduates can make to the economy.
+We are living in a very competitive world, so countries need education people in order to compete and prosper.

+Therefore, I believe that although a main aim of university education is to get the best job, there are clearly further benefits.
+If we continue to prompt and encourage university attendance it will lead to  better future for individual and society.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>